chef/chef-web-docs/content/workstation_setup.md

 Verify Install
 ==============

-The ChefDK is installed correctly when it is able to use `knife` to communicate with the Chef Infra Server.
+The Chef Workstation is installed correctly when it is able to use `knife` to communicate with the Chef Infra Server.

-To verify that ChefDK can connect to the Chef Infra Server:
+To verify that Chef Workstation can connect to the Chef Infra Server:

 1. In a command window, navigate to the Chef repository: